-If the Annotation Marker's tip was inside a grabbable prefab the label will move with the prefab.
+If the Annotation Marker's tip was inside a grabbable object (non-static object in the GrabbablePrefabs Layer) the label will move with the prefab.
 Otherwise, the label will be in a static world position, at the spawned place.

 Note: